 But while people with high levels of uric acid in their body are more likely to get gout, the relationship between uric acid and gout is not clear-cut.
 Gout doesn't affect everybody who has high uric acid levels and sometimes gout attacks occur when levels are low.
 Doctors are still trying to figure that one out!

 But what they do know is that the pain of gout is due to crystals of uric acid forming inside the joint.
-Our body tries to fight these crystals, so it is our immune response which causes the swelling, redness and intense pain.
+Our immune system fighting this process is what causes the swelling, redness and intense pain.

 Who Is More Likely to Get Gout?

 Seven to nine times more common in fact, although women are more likely to suffer from it after menopause.
 It is the most common type of arthritis in men over the age of 40, and overall is estimated to affect more than 5 million Americans every year.